Do you wake with an ache or suffer from back pain? Finding the best mattress might make things easier on your spine

 It’s not a cheap option, though, and will set you back £1,159 for a double.
 However, to sweeten the deal, Simba’s mattresses come with a 365-night trial and a money-back guarantee if you’re not pleased with your purchase.

-Read our full Simba Hybrid Pro review for more details.
+Read our full Simba Hybrid Pro review

 Key specs – Type: Hybrid seven-layer (breathable ‘sleep surface’, wool upper layer, open-cell ‘Simba-Pure’ foam layer, two microspring layers, high-definition ‘Simba-Pure’ with edge support, zoned ‘Simba-Pure’ support base); Sizes: Single to super-king; Trial: 365-night money-back guarantee